-How Do You Make A Berry Crisp Recipe?
+How Do You Make A Blackberry Crisp?

 Make the blackberry filling: Add 8 cups of fresh blackberries to a large bowl.
 Add white sugar, brown sugar, flour and salt to the bowl and toss together lightly.
 Using clean hands is a good way to so this, so that you don’t break up or smash the blackberries.

 Make the crumb topping: Add butter, brown sugar, oats, flour and salt to a separate bowl.
 Using a pastry blender or your hands, blend the ingredients until the topping looks like a crumble as shown below.